-Both MediShield Life and Integrated Shield Plan, will help to cover part of the MASSIVE hospitalization bills.
+Both MediShield Life and the Integrated Shield Plan will cover part of the MASSIVE hospitalization bills.

-And after discharge, CareShield Life will kick in to provide monthly allowance to support the patients who need long-term care.
+CareShield Life will provide monthly benefit to support patients who need long-term care.

 There’s no conflict in coverage between the two schemes.

-in fact, they complement each other pretty well.
+in fact, they complement each other very well.

 I’ve added this section to showcase ALL the features of Careshield Life in one place.